mridul037/dns_resolver/README.md

 - Resolve various DNS record types: [ A, AAAA, CNAME, MX, TXT, SRV ].
 - Configurable DNS servers [Google (default), cloudflare,dnswatch,quad9].
 - Simple command-line interface.

+Specifies the type of DNS record to retrieve.
+Common types include:
+## Records
+- A: Returns the IPv4 address associated with the domain.
+- AAAA: Returns the IPv6 address associated with the domain.
+- CNAME: Returns the canonical name (alias) of the domain.
+- MX: Returns mail exchange server records.
+- TXT: Returns text records associated with the domain.
+- SRV: Returns service records